3 Best Electric Scooters for College Students & Campus Life (17 Models Tested)

 Here, each scooter was tested on its ability to climb a 10% slope.
 Those that were most adept at climbing (i.e. at a faster pace) were chosen.

 However, it’s important to note that by their very nature, cheaper electric scooters tend not to be the best hill climbers.
-If your campus is hilly, I recommend the most powerful scooter on the list, the Horizon V2.
+If your campus is hilly, I recommend a more powerful scooter.

 Braking